Pretz333/pretz.dev/README.md

 - [ ] Clean up and organize CSS
 - [ ] Split page-specific CSS into their own stylesheets
 - [ ] Combine duplicate code (CSS, primarily)

+### Long-Term Enchancements

+- [ ] It could be a fun project to execute the carousel button script before shipping the HTML to them, eliminating the need for the script entirely